-Versatile, easy to make, and packed full of flavor, this Smoked Sausage recipe will be on the dinner table pleasing your family and guests for a long time.
-With no prep required you cook up some Traeger smoked sausage in a little more than an hour.
+Versatile, easy to make, and packed full of flavor, this Smoked Italian Sausage recipe will be on the dinner table pleasing your family and guests for a long time.
+With no prep required, you can cook up some Traeger smoked sausage in a little more than an hour.

 Wood: I smoked the sausage using hickory pellets in my Traeger Grill.
 If I like the flavor of hickory.
 It will add a nice level of complexity to sausage.
 You could also use fruitwood or a combination of wood chips to get your desired flavor.